kamilagraf/react-swm-icon-pack/README.md

 **What’s in it for you?**

 - 275 unique icons
-- 5 sets of icons (outline, broken, duotone, twocolor, curved)
+- 4 sets of icons (outline, broken, duotone, curved)
 - Fully vector, based on 24px grid with a pixel-perfect approach

 **🌐 Live preview on Figma Community:**